 Accurate and individualized social prediction

-Our social dealings each day are aflush with information and demands.
-It’s simply not enough to passively react to the sights and sounds other people so generously provide us.
-Social savviness requires that we anticipate others’ thoughts, feelings, and actions before they take place.
-To do so, we need to understand how people generally think and behave, as well as how a specific partner might deviate from such patterns.
-My research investigates whether people can tune their general social knowledge (e.g. about the temporal dynamics of others’ mental states) to make accurate predictions about specific individuals, as well as the consequences of accuracy.
+Our routine social lives are flush with information and demands.
+It’s simply not enough to passively react to the sights and sounds other people provide us.
+Social savviness requires that we anticipate others’ thoughts, feelings, and actions.
+To do so, we need to understand how people think and behave in general, as well as how a specific partner might deviate from such patterns.
+My research investigates whether people can apply, refine, draw from, extrapolate from their general social knowledge to accurately predict the behavior of specific individuals, as well as the consequences of accuracy and inaccuracy.

 Knowledge structures for quick social induction

-Despite the wide-ranging variation across individuals, people manage to accurately tailor their predictions to how a specific partner’s thoughts and feelings might change over time.
-What’s even more impressive, people manage to individuate their social predictions even for those with whom they only have very limited experiences.
-Combining probabilistic modeling and behavioral experiments, I try to understand how structured mental representations might accurately reflect the statistical structures of the social world, and thus enable us to rapidly extrapolate information about novel partners through inductive inference.
+Despite wide variation across individuals, people typically learn to accurately tailor their predictions of how a regular/well-known/familiar partner’s thoughts and feelings might change over time.
+More intriguingly, people also individuate their social predictions even for those with whom they only have very limited experiences.
+I combine probabilistic modeling and behavioral experiments to understand (if and?) how structured mental representations might reflect statistical structures of the social world, seeking avenues by which we may rapidly extrapolate information about novel partners through inductive inference.

 Social malleability of self-knowledge

-Our memory, constituting much of how we know ourselves, is notoriously pliable.
-Conjure up a memory, and it becomes subject to alteration without us ever knowing.
-When we reason about other people, sometimes we do exactly that – we evoke what we know about ourselves, and in the process renders it malleable to social influences.
-In several heavily collaborative projects, I investigate how our self-knowledge might be sculpted socially when we interact with, or even just think about, other people.
-With Meghan Meyer, Sasha Brietzke, and Jordan Rubin-McGregor, we show that internally reasoning about others can change both our episodic and semantic self-knowledge to be more similar to the target.
-These changes can be extensive and temporally sustained.
-Using fMRI and multivariate analyses, we investigate the neural underpinning of this phenomenon.
-With Madalina Vlasceanu and Elizabeth McDevitt, we examine how our memory might be shaped by the conversations we have.
-When we converse, we anticipate our partner’s utterances based on our own experiences.
-Yet when our partner violates our expectations, it could lead to our own memories being weakened.
-Using fMRI, we explore the complex interactions among memory reinstatement, prediction error, and partner characteristics to shape our memory through social interactions.
+Memory, and by extension, self-knowledge, is notoriously pliable.
+When memories are recalled, they become subject to alteration beyond our awareness.
+Social reasoning itself can also be inflected in the moment– we evoke what we know about ourselves, and in the process renders it malleable to social influences.
+In several collaborative projects, I’ve investigated how our self-knowledge might be sculpted when we interact with, or even just think about, other people.
+With Meghan Meyer, Sasha Brietzke, and Jordan Rubin-McGregor, I’ve shown that reasoning about others can change both our episodic and semantic self-knowledge to be more similar to those of the target.
+These changes can be extensive and durable/long-lasting.
+Using fMRI and multivariate analyses, I investigated the neural underpinning of this phenomenon.
+With Madalina Vlasceanu and Elizabeth McDevitt, I examined how memory might be shaped by conversation.
+When we converse, we base our anticipations of our partner’s utterances on our own experiences.
+When our partner violates our expectations, it can actually weaken our pre-existing memories.
+Using fMRI, I explored the complex interface between memory reinstatement, prediction error, and partner characteristics which shape our memory through social interactions.